nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 1. User requests to list members
 2. BandBook shows a list of members
 3. User requests to delete a specific members in the list
-4. AddressBook deletes the members
+4. BandBook deletes the members

     Use case ends.